EUROP: Economics Undergraduate Research Opportunity Program

 The Economics Undergraduate Research Opportunities Program (EUROP) is looking for talented undergraduates with an interest in independent research.

 - A flexible, part-time program with a Department of Economics faculty member assisting student-led research.
-Scholars who successfully complete the program are eligible for awards of $1,000;
+Scholars who successfully complete the program are eligible for awards up to $600

 - Minimum GPR of 3.1